Consensys/doc.rollups/docs/Reference/Configuration-File.md

 #### `thread_pool_thread_count`

-Number of threads to use for signatures validation and root hash calculation.
+Number of threads to use for signature validation and root hash calculation.
 Set this to less than the number of cores available.

 ### `transaction_manager`